timmichels/opi/GOVERNANCE.md

-# Diamond Bluff
+# Open Programmable Infrastructure Project

-For an idea of what the goals of the Diamond Bluff project are, please see the [high level overview document](README.md).
+For an idea of what the goals of the OPI Project are, please see the [high level overview document](README.md).

 ## Governance

 ### Governance Goals

-The goal of governance for the Diamond Bluff project is to maintain and emphasize a technical meritocracy of contributors.
+The goal of governance for the OPI Project is to maintain and emphasize a technical meritocracy of contributors.
 Those who contribute the most and the best technical solutions, while supporting all contirbutors, have the most influence in the technical direction of the project.
-At the same time, a [Board of Directors](#Board of Directors) is established with it's own set of responsibilities, to help manage the Diamond Bluff project.
+At the same time, a [Board of Directors](#Board of Directors) is established with it's own set of responsibilities, to help manage the OPI Project.

 ## Membership

-The Diamond Bluff project is composed of Platinum, Silver, and Participating Academic/Nonprofit members.
-All Platinum and Silver members must be current corporate members of the hosting foundation (e.g. Linux Foundation or Open Infrastructure Foundation) at any level to participate in the Diamond Bluff project.
+The OPI Project is composed of Platinum, Silver, and Participating Academic/Nonprofit members.
+All Platinum and Silver members must be current corporate members of the hosting foundation (Linux Foundation) at any level to participate in the OPI Project.

 Platinum, Silver, and Participating Academic/Nonprofit Members shall be entitled to:

-* Participate in the Diamond Bluff Project meetings, initiatives, events, and any other activities.
+* Participate in the OPI Project meetings, initiatives, events, and any other activities.
-* Identify their company or academic/nonprofit institution as a member or participant in the Diamond Bluff project.
+* Identify their company or academic/nonprofit institution as a member or participant in the OPI Project.
-* Platinum members shall be entitled to appoint a representative to the Board of Directors of the Diamond Bluff project, as well as any future committees established by the Board of Directors.
+* Platinum members shall be entitled to appoint a representative to the Board of Directors of the OPI Project, as well as any future committees established by the Board of Directors.

 ## Structure

-At a high level, the Diamond Bluff project is governed by two main bodies which work together to achieve the project's goals:
+At a high level, the OPI Project is governed by two main bodies which work together to achieve the project's goals:

 * A Board of Directors
 * A Technical Steering Committee

 ### Board of Directors

-The Diamond Bluff project Board of Directors shall be composed as follows:
+The OPI Project Board of Directors shall be composed as follows:

 * One representative from each Platinum member.
 * One Silver member representative elected annually by the Silver members for